Maruxa and Coralia Fandiño Ricart: Civil War and repression

 In 1925, the anarchist Confederación Nacional del Trabajo (CNT) opened its regional headquarters in Santiago de Compostela.
 At the age of fifteen, their brother Manuel Fandiño Ricart - a painter by profession - became its secretary general.
 His two brothers Alfonso and Antonio also became militants in the anarchist movement.
 It is not clear whether the two Marías belonged to the anarchist movement, but it was known that their ideology was clearly left-wing.
 The journalist Borobó (Raimundo García Domínguez) maintained that they had been members of the CNT, like their brothers.
 During the years of the Second Spanish Republic, there was a climate of animation and hope in Santiago.
 Maruxa, Coralia, and Sarita frequently went on walks together, strolling through the streets of Santiago dressed in home-made clothes of brightly coloured fabrics.
 The Galician nationalist and republican students called them "Liberty, Equality and Fraternity", while right-wing students of the Spanish Confederation of Autonomous Rights (CEDA) called them "Faith, Hope and Charity".

 With the Spanish coup of July 1936, repression followed the swift occupation of Galicia by the Nationalists.
 The brothers managed to escape.
 At first they had better luck than many other Republicans, who in the first days of the Spanish Civil War were found murdered in ditches.
 Manuel Fandiño remained in hiding for years.
 Antonio joined up with the anarcho-syndicalists and fled to Monte Pedroso.
 He was finally discovered, tortured and imprisoned for twenty years by the Francoist dictatorship.
 The third brother, Alfonso, fled shortly after the coup on a boat leaving the port of Muros.
 Some time later, Alfonso and Manuel reappeared in Galicia, where they resumed their anarcho-syndicalist activism clandestinely.
 Borobó claimed that the two Marías also carried out liaison work with trade unionists who had escaped from Galicia.

 The repression against the Fandiño sisters began when the Falangists tried to use the family to find out their brothers' whereabouts.
-During the small hours of the night, the secret police arrived at the Fandiño house, searched the house, stripped the sisters naked in public to humiliate them and took them up to the Monte Pedroso, where some sources reported they were tortured and raped.
+In the middle of the night, the secret police arrived at the Fandiño house, searched the house, stripped the sisters naked in public to humiliate them and took them up to the Monte Pedroso, where some sources reported they were tortured and raped.
 Eventually the escaped brothers were arrested and the immediate pressure on the Fandiños ceased.
 But the women of the house would have to live for decades amidst the threats and violence of the Falangists, who would arrive at their house at any time of the day and night to force feed them castor oil or shave their hair.
 Xosé Henrique Rivadulla Corcón, the author of a 2008 documentary on the sisters, said that this continued ill-treatment was the principal cause of the mental illness they both came to suffer.